amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

 ## Websites and Mobile Apps

-Probably this is the main consumers of the APIs.
+Probably these are the main consumers of APIs.
 You can interact with RESTful APIs using jQuery's `$ajax` and its wrappers, BackboneJS's Collections/models, AngularJS's `$http` or `$resource`, among many other libraries/frameworks and mobile clients.

 In the end, we are going to explain how to use AngularJS to interact with this API.